-The agent UI is localized by updating the localization configuration option to the URL of the JSON localization file in the slave section of the Co-browse Server application.
-Unlike the customer UI, the value is changed in the Genesys Configuration server and not via the instrumentation script.
-The agent UI can not be configured by passing a JavaScript object or function.
+The agent side UI is localized by updating the localization configuration option to the URL of the JSON localization file in the slave section of the Co-browse Cluster application.
+Unlike the customer side UI, the value is changed in the Genesys Configuration server and not via the instrumentation script.
+The agent side UI can not be configured by passing a JavaScript object or function.

 The localization file is loaded using JSONP.
 You can use Co-browse server to serve files as JSONP for you or configure your own infrastructure for JSONP support.
-See Serving ISONP.
+See Serving JSONP.